 If you’re supplementing your diet with vitamin C in the form of 1 tblsp of Camu Camu morning and evening you could start seeing improvements in your skin in 2-3 weeks.
 However, I’ve read testimonials of people seeing results within the first week.

-what about topical vitamin c for acne and scars?
+what about topical vitamin c to heal acne and scars?

 You may have heard some people touting the benefits of applying highly acidic, vitamin C rich fruits such as lemons directly to the skin to speed up healing and fade scars.
 I can’t stress enough how BAD this advice is!
 Lemon’s don’t actually contain that much vitamin C but they are very very acidic and when applied directly to the skin can destroy our skins acid mantle and cause redness and irritation.
 While topical vitamin C can be highly beneficial to the skin, it’s recommended that you use products that have been formulated by trusted brands and don’t try any DIY methods that could make your skin worse.
 Head over to this blog post to find out the best vitamin c serums for acne scars and hyper-pigmentation.